wamdy/ConvertOneNote2MarkDown/README.md

 To uninstall after your are done converting, simply delete the `C:\PowerShell-7.0.13-win-x64` directory.

+### Q: Why is Powershell Core 7.1 and above unsupported?

+A: Powershell `7.1.x` and above no longer supports loading Win32 GAC Assemblies, which is needed for interacting with the OneNote Desktop APIs.
+It is very unlikely that Microsoft will add support for later Powershell Core versions, since Win32 is starting to become deprecated.

 ### Q: Error(s) when opening OneNote as Administrator

 A: If there are errors opening OneNote as Administrator, just open it normally without Administrator permissions.
 A user has reported successful conversion with only Powershell opened as Administrator.
 See [case](https://github.com/theohbrothers/ConvertOneNote2MarkDown/issues/149#issuecomment-1418051753).